Updated: September, 2021

 Once again, we are faced with several options:

-Let's look at this by example.
+This is a bit confusing, so let's use an example.
 In the second pricing page above there's a feature called "Ludicrous Mode" that should only be available on a Premium subscription.

 One thing we needed to do is show "Ludicrous Mode" on the pricing page.
 That could be done easily with all three options above.